Erasing, Transforming, and Noising Defense Network for Occluded Person Re-Identification: The proposed methods

 \subsection{Baseline Framework}

-We adopt the standard re-ID model as our baseline framework, which contains a feature extractor with ResNet-50 \cite{Resnet} pre-trained on ImageNet \cite{Imagenet} and an identity classifier composed of a pooling layer, a normalization layer, and a fully-connected layer.
+We adopt the standard re-ID model as our baseline framework, which is commonly employed for the occluded person re-ID task.
+This model contains a feature extractor with ResNet-50 \cite{Resnet} pre-trained on ImageNet \cite{Imagenet} and an identity classifier composed of a pooling layer, a normalization layer, and a fully-connected layer.
 As illustrated in Figure \ref{Fig:2}, given a pedestrian image $x$, the feature extractor is responsible for learning representation, and the classifier is utilized to predict which identity the person belongs to.
 Let $\boldsymbol E$ and $\boldsymbol W$ respectively represent the feature extractor and identity classifier, we deploy the cross-entropy loss to optimize them:

 where $N$ is the number of pedestrians, $p_{i}$ denotes the prediction logits of class $i$, $q_{i}$ is associated with the ground truth $y$:

 where $\epsilon$ is a constant and set to be 0.1.
 The association is derived from the label smoothing (LS) \cite{LS} technique, which effectively avoids the risk of overfitting.